-I have been running my own private practice for over 10 years and also teach on the CPCAB Level 4 Counselling Diploma and Level 3 Certificate in Counselling Studies at Varndean College.
+I have been running my own private practice for over 10 years and am also a co-founder and tutor at Haulm, a Counselling training centre specialising in person-centred Counselling.
 I really enjoy the variety that these roles offer, as well as still being involved in a field that I am very passionate about.
 It enables me to learn from the students, have fantastic discussions and debates, as well as keep up to date and pass on knowledge about Counselling and more specifically, the Person-centred approach.